Ristretto vs Espresso: So Easily Confused, Or Not?

 The most basic question to answer here is what does ristretto mean?
 “Ristretto” in Italian means “restricted.”
 So, you can think of a ristretto espresso as a restricted shot.
 That basically means that the amount of water allowed through the coffee grounds when pulling the shot is restricted.
 So, a ristretto shot has the same ingredients as espresso but with a tweaked brew method.

-We already know that a regular espresso is anywhere between 1 and 2 oz of coffee.
-With a ristretto shot, you’re aiming for anywhere between 0.75 and 1.5 oz.
+We already know that a regular espresso is anywhere between 30 and 45 ml of coffee.
+With a ristretto shot, you’re aiming for anywhere between 25 and 45 ml.
 Essentially half or ¾ the volume of a regular espresso.
 That’s because if we restrict the amount of water going through our coffee grounds, we will get less coffee.
 Ristretto is the opposite of espresso lungo, where the shot is extended and more water is allowed through the grounds.

 The shorter beverage weight and shot time, usually at a ratio of between 1:1 and 1:1.67, is how we define a ristretto.